-- \$36,000 per year for service as a member of our Board of Directors (adjusted from \$30,000 commencing with Q2 of fiscal 2024); - \$20,000 per year additionally for service as chair of our Board of Directors; - Commencing with Q2 of fiscal 2024, \$18,000 for service as lead independent director; - \$20,000 per year additionally for service as chair of the audit committee; - \$10,000 per year additionally for service as a member of the audit committee (other than chair); - \$15,000 per year additionally for service as chair of the compensation committee; - \$7,500 per year additionally for service as a member of the compensation committee (other than chair); - \$7,500 per year additionally for service as chair of the nominating and corporate governance committee; and - \$3,750 per year additionally for service as a member of the nominating and corporate governance committee (other than chair).
+- \$36,000 per year for service as a member of our Board of Directors; - \$20,000 per year additionally for service as chair of our Board of Directors; - \$18,000 for service as lead independent director; - \$20,000 per year additionally for service as chair of the audit committee; - \$10,000 per year additionally for service as a member of the audit committee (other than chair); - \$15,000 per year additionally for service as chair of the compensation committee; - \$7,500 per year additionally for service as a member of the compensation committee (other than chair); - \$7,500 per year additionally for service as chair of the nominating and corporate governance committee; and - \$3,750 per year additionally for service as a member of the nominating and corporate governance committee (other than chair).

 Cash retainers are paid quarterly in arrears on a pro-rated basis.
 Our non-employee directors can elect to receive cash compensation in the form of equity awards for the upcoming calendar year.
 Messrs.
-Battier, Skorpen and Waugh and Ms. Richardson have elected that payment of cash retainers for the calendar year ended December 31, 2023 be made in the form of equity awards under our 2016 Plan and therefore received restricted stock or restricted stock units in lieu of cash for their service.
-With respect to the adjustments to our Outside Director Compensation Policy made in fiscal 2024 and in accordance with our policy, to the extent that a non-employee director received restricted stock or restricted stock units in lieu cash for their service, then any additional cash compensation for fiscal 2024 was paid in cash.
+Battier, Skorpen and Waugh and Ms. Richardson elected that payment of cash retainers for the calendar year ended December 31, 2024 be made in the form of equity awards under our 2016 Equity Incentive Plan (the "2016 Plan") and therefore received restricted stock or restricted stock units in lieu of cash for their service that vested on March 20, 2025, subject to the director's continued service to the Company on such date.